 Like, follow, & subscribe

 I was excited to find out that they started shipping to Canada, so I signed up for a subscription right away.
 When I did, I was told that I would be put on the wait list until a spot opened up, UNLESS I liked, followed, and subscribed to four new YouTubers, liked followed and subscribed to Ipsy, and allowed the company to post to my Facebook.
 My first thought: What the hell?
 I just want to receive some goodies every month, not sign my entire Internet experience over to Ipsy.
+"Yay!
+I just got a sneak peek of EVERYTHING in my glam bag!
+Thanks, ipsy :)" |

 I went through with it, though.
 I liked, I followed, I subscribed.
 I also allowed Ipsy to post to my personal Facebook, but I changed the settings on all of the posts to be viewable to just me.
 Sorry, Ipsy, it was either that or creating a whole other Facebook that I would allow you to spam up.
 Unfortunately, I don't care enough to do that, so I edited the privacy settings.
 There's no way I'm forcing all of my high school "friends", extended family, and online life to sift through my beauty spam.
 At first I just thought, what's the point in allowing them to post to my social media?
 Why didn't I just cancel that the minute they took me off the wait list?
 Well, each time you allow them to post to your social networks, you get a certain amount of points which evidently add up to more goodies in your bag, should you choose to cash them once they've built up.